DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture5.md

 are normally distributed with $\mathbb{E}[r_{t}]=\left( r - \frac{1}{2} \sigma ^{2} \right)t$ and Var$[r_{t}] = \sigma ^{2}t$

-- This is the proper interpretation of σ, namely that it’s the “diffusion” parameter in geometric Brownian motion.
+- This is the proper interpretation of $σ$, namely that it’s the “diffusion” parameter in geometric Brownian motion.

 ![alt text](assets\IMG66.PNG)

 > - Black Scholes pricing model assumes that the underlying asset prices returns are normally distributed
 > - Log of the stock price is normally distributed
->   - Stock price returns are not normally distributed
+>   - Stock price returns are log-normally distributed
+---

 ### Geometric Brownian Motion